|Nutritional Guidelines (per serving)|

 Collect two large plastic sandwich bags and lay them flat.
 Place one of the rolled balls of dough on the middle of one of the sandwich bags, and cover it with the other.

-Place a large, round, flat surface on top of the top plastic bag (I use a round cake pan)and press the dough into a flat circle with about a 6-inch diameter.
+Place a large, round, flat surface on top of the top plastic bag (We use a round cake pan) and press the dough into a flat circle with about a 6-inch diameter.

 Peel the pressed tortilla from the plastic bags, and place it in the hot cast iron skillet.
 Cook the tortilla for 45 seconds to one minute on each side, until it is no longer doughy.